 The Office of the Provost’s Sexual Misconduct Board

-The Office of the Provost’s Sexual Misconduct Advisory Board is a group of students that meets monthly in order to serve as a liaison between UChicago CARES (The Center for Awareness, Resolution, Education, and Support) in The Office of the Provost and undergraduate, graduate, and professional students regarding sexual misconduct.
-Note the Advisory Board will always meet monthly – virtually or in-person.
-The purpose of the advisory board is to provide student perspectives and input on policies, procedures, and programs pertaining to sexual misconduct, and to increase awareness of these on campus.
+The Office of the Provost’s Sexual Misconduct Advisory Board is a group of students that act as a liaison between UChicago CARES (The Center for Awareness, Resolution, Education, and Support) in The Office of the Provost and undergraduate, graduate, and professional students regarding sexual misconduct.
+The purpose of the advisory board is to provide student perspectives and input on policies, procedures, and programs pertaining to sexual misconduct on campus.
 The advisory board will be chaired by Renae DeSautel, Director, Response & Support Services and Robin Berman, Associate Director, Response & Support Services within UChicago CARES.

 Advisory Board Charge

-• To identify and examine effective ways of using technology and other forms of communication to better inform and educate the University community about existing services, programs, support systems, and training.
+• To identify and examine effective ways of communication to better inform and educate the University community about existing services, programs, support systems, and training.

 • To provide student feedback on existing sexual misconduct programs, documents, and communications, and input regarding the continued development of these resources.